What you'll need Resident Hand Book

 FLAMMABLE MATERIALS & EXPLOSIVES: explosives, fireworks,

-from cut, resin-bearing trees or vegetation such as fir,
+resin-bearing trees or vegetation such as fir, pine, cedar,

-toasters, toaster ovens, electric space heaters and halogen
+toaster ovens, electric space heaters and halogen lamps.

 To prevent physical injury or property damage, the following